mzocchi/econometrics/lab1-OLS.md

 * For continuous variables, it may be helpful to explore their correlations with one another using pwcorr.
 You can also obtain a graph of the correlations and use the half option to avoid redundant output.
     pwcorr edfat meat, sig
     graph matrix chd-wine, half

+**B. Codes for linear regression and saving estimates, residuals, & predicted values**
+* The common command for OLS regression is *reg* ("regression"), which is followed by the dependent variable then independent variables. reg chd cal-wine
+* *Est* ("estimates") is a post-estimation command, meaning that you must run a model before using this command.
+Here, we want to save the estimates of the regression model we previously ran under the name “m1”. est store m1
+* Obtain & label the residuals for the observations that are used in the regression model.
+The residuals will be important for testing OLS assumptions later.
+We restrict this prediction to only observations used in the current model, as indicated by the e(sample) option.
+    predict r if e(sample), resid
+    label var r “residuals”
+* Obtain & label the standardized residuals for the observations that are used in the regression model.
+We obtain the standardized residuals by dividing them by the standard error.
+Standardization sets the mean of the residuals at zero and standard deviation at 1.0.
+Thus, if the distribution of the residuals is normal, then we can expect that 95% of the residuals fall between two standard deviations of the mean on both sides.
+Likewise, we expect that approximately 5% of the residuals will be beyond this region.
+    predict rstd if e(sample), rstandard